Non-stop flights to Melbourne (MEL)

 Non-stop flights from Japan to Melbourne

-Qantas (Oneworld): seasonal flights from Tokyo (HND).
+Qantas (Oneworld): year-round flights from Tokyo (NRT).

 Japan Airlines (Oneworld): year-round flights from Tokyo (NRT).